A Rock gets snowed under as a (snow) storm is brewing…

 Add in no particular order… a minor avalanche, a heavy snowstorm, collapse, fresh snow on the mountains, a small plane crash, a major avalanche, a lot of shouting, collapse requiring mouth to mouth support, threatened with a knife, a lot of screaming, a broken ski lift, a suicidal jilted ex-girlfriend, a gas leak, an explosion or two, a vat of boiling soup pouring over you and an ambulance crashing off a mountainside and its DISASTER in capital letters.

-Just think this all could have been avoided if David had taken heed of those weather reports and shut his ski resort and listened to those warnings… As now it’s the (other) Rock to the rescue… As you count the 1000 ways to die in a snow-related disaster movie.
+Just think this all could have been avoided if Shelby had taken heed of those weather reports and shut his ski resort and listened to those warnings… As of now it’s the (other) Rock to the rescue… As you count the 1000 ways to die in a snow-related disaster movie.

 Winter in July Blogathon 2018, No 34 and the Magnificent Mia Farrow Blogathon 2020 No 2

 This post was added to Moon in Gemini‘s Winter in July Blogathon and Pale Writer’s Magnificent Mia Farrow Blogathon.
 Other reviews with this cast include Rock Hudson in Dynasty Pillow Talk, McMillan and Wife and McMillan.
-Mia Farrow also stars in Death on the Nile (1978) and The Great Gatsby (1974).
+Mia Farrow also stars in Death on the Nile and The Great Gatsby.
 Robert Forster starred in Murder She Wrote, Hotel, and Magnum PI.
 Jeanette Nolan starred in Hart to Hart, Hotel, Fantasy Island, The Love Boat and Columbo.
-Steve Franken starred in The Love Boat and Hotel.
-Barry Primus starred in Knots Landing and Hotel.